-Note: If your vehicle is equipped with the tire pressure monitoring system (TPMS), the indicator light will illuminate when the spare tire is in use.
+Note: The tire pressure monitoring system (TPMS) indicator light will illuminate when the spare tire is in use.
 To restore the full functionality of the monitoring system, all road wheels equipped with tire pressure monitoring sensors must be mounted on the vehicle.

-If your vehicle is equipped with TPMS, have a flat serviced by an authorized dealer in order to prevent damage to the TPMS sensors, refer to Tire Pressure Monitoring System (TPMS) in the Tires, Wheels and Loading chapter.
+Have a flat serviced by an authorized dealer in order to prevent damage to the TPMS sensors, refer to Tire Pressure Monitoring System (TPMS) in the Tires, Wheels and Loading chapter.